talent-consulting/us/index.markdown

 - ### Convention over Configuration
   - Should only need to specify unconventional aspects of a system

-  *"As a general rule we don't want to invent an enormous java.beans.everything class that people have to inherit from.
-Instead we'd like the JavaBeans runtimes to provide default behaviour for 'normal' objects, but to allow objects to override a given piece of default behaviour by inheriting from some specific java.beans.something interface."*
+  *"As a general rule we don't want to invent an enormous everything class that people have to inherit from.
+Instead we'd like the  runtimes to provide default behaviour for 'normal' objects, but to allow objects to override a given piece of default behaviour by inheriting from some specific interface."*

 - ### Modular Design
   - Subdivide application into smaller parts, i.e. micro-services, with defined contracts